uccdga/website/content/about.md

 The Official Board includes the Pastor (Teaching Elder) and Ruling Elders.
 Ruling Elders must be members of solid faith, dedicated discipleship and demonstrate love for Jesus Christ as Savior and Lord.
 Ruling Elders are authorized to serve communion (first Sunday of each month, Maundy Thursday, Christmas Eve).

 The Board of Stewards includes Stewards/Deacons.
 Their primary function is to maintain connections with our Special Members.
-They also manage the Stewards Assistance Fund, direct a card ministry, organize special remembrances, organize greeters for Sunday [worship](/worship) services, and decorate the church for particular seasons.
+They also manage the Stewards Assistance Fund, direct a card ministry, organize special remembrances, organize greeters for Sunday [service](/sunday-service), and decorate the church for particular seasons.

 The Board of Trustees is responsible for the financial and property management of the church.